artificial126/dsc-phase-1-project/README.md

 ## The Data

    There are 11 different datasets in this project.
-You can see dataframes at section '2'.
+You can see dataframes at section '2' in student.ipynb.

 ## Getting Started